-One day in the time after Zeus had unleashed all of the evils of mortal existence upon humanity and smitten its great cities to rubble for their pride, a young man who had the bearing of a prince but was dressed in the rags of a beggar came to Delphi at the head of a dozen or so similarly haggard-looking companions, asking humbly to see the oracle.
-When his wish was granted and he had knelt before her, she bade him to sit with her, to introduce himself, and to tell her of the problems that had left such a clear mark on his countenance.
+One day not too many years after the Cretan sailors had become the custodians of Delphi, a young man who had the bearing of a prince but was dressed in the rags of a beggar came to the town at the head of a dozen or so similarly haggard-looking companions, asking humbly to see the oracle.
+When his wish was granted and he had knelt before her in the reception hall of Apollo’s temple, she bade him to sit with her, to introduce himself, and to tell her of the problems that had left such a clear mark on his countenance.

 “My name is Cadmus, son of Agenor,” he began.
 “I am of a noble family; my grandfather was the deathless god Poseidon, although I and the rest of my family are of the mortal race.
 We are cattle herders who roam the desert lands far to the south and east of here.
 It was once a good, free life.
 But now sorrow has overtaken us.

 “Some years ago, my only sister Europa — the most beautiful girl in our land or, I have to believe, in any other — was gathering flowers in a meadow near the seashore with several of her young friends, when there burst upon them a majestic bull with hide of brightest chestnut, with a small silver circle between his brows, with eyes that gleamed with a strange intelligence, with horns shaped like a perfect crescent moon, with a fragrance that seemed like the breath of heaven itself.
 He walked directly up to my sister, but she felt no fear.
 He licked her neck, and she felt compelled to kiss him on his lips.
 Then he bowed down before her, inviting her to mount him.